 Ubuntu desktop sessions show a gray screen

-This issue occurs when you launch a session, which is then blocked in a blank desktop.
-In addition, the console of the server OS machine also shows a gray screen when you log on by using a local user account.
+This issue occurs when you launch a session that is then blocked in a blank desktop.
+In addition, the console of the machine also shows a gray screen when you log on by using a local user account.

 To resolve this issue:

-Launching Ubuntu desktop sessions fails due to the missing home directory
+Attempts to launch Ubuntu desktop sessions fail due to a missing home directory

 The root cause of this issue is that the home directory is not created for the domain administrator.